HarmanSran/clothing/README.md

 Various Flutter apps I've built for learning purposes.

-Each directory contains a different working app.
+Each directory contains a different working mobile app.

 See Readme in each directory for more information.